Elizabeth Olsen: Early life and education

 Olsen began acting when she was four years old, appearing in Mary-Kate and Ashley's projects, including the 1994 television film How the West Was Fun and the straight-to-video series The Adventures of Mary-Kate & Ashley.
 After her sisters' music success with their sophomore album I Am The Cute One, Olsen was signed by their label BMG Kidz in August 1994.
 Despite being signed to the children's music label, Olsen never recorded any music.
 As a child, she took ballet lessons and acting classes and spent time at musical theatre camp.
 For a time, she chose ballet over acting and at one point wanted to work as an accountant at Wall Street.

 Olsen got back into acting while in high school, but nearly quit pursuing acting in 2004 due to the media attention toward Mary-Kate's eating disorder.
-She went to Campbell Hall School in Studio City, California.
-Olsen attended New York University (NYU)'s Tisch School of the Arts.
+She went to Campbell Hall School in Studio City, Los Angeles.
+Olsen matriculated to New York University (NYU)'s Tisch School of the Arts, where she majored in drama.
 During college, she took classes at Atlantic Theater Company.
 She also spent a semester at the Moscow Art Theatre School in Russia, where she began to take acting more seriously than she had before.
 She attained understudy roles in the 2008 off-Broadway production of the play Dust and the 2009 Broadway production of the play Impressionism, which led to her securing an agent.
 Olsen graduated from NYU in January 2013.